andergisomon/blog/content/posts/my_projects/index.md

 ## Major projects

 ### <span style="color: green;">[Active]</span> Pimato font project - Taarau
-Pimato is a constructed writing system I've been working on since the last 7 years.
+Pimato is a constructed writing system I worked on for 7 years.
 I've been planning to make a font 3 years ago but only got around doing it 2 months ago.

 [Taarau](https://github.com/andergisomon/taarau) is the name of the first font for Pimato, it comes from the word *arau* which means to rush.
 I've been intending to rush the development of the font as I believed as long as it looks close enough to my vision, it doesn't matter.
 But as the weeks ago by I can't help but scrutinize its tiny details.
 Professional fonts typically take 2 years to develop, I'm hoping that this font won't be a professional one because I need to start making materials with it.